elmahdim/blogposts/ck3orad63000dtfs1zvrmr6bp.md

 export default If;
 ```

-> am assuming you already have `prop-types` or whatever type checks package installed in your application.
+> I'm assuming you already have `prop-types` or whatever type checks package installed in your application.

 ### Broken images